bitedits/b-tron/README.md

 * [T-Kernel 2.0](https://bitedits.github.io/btron/t-kernel/)

 NOTE: I can't include TRON HMI TAD book to build as it is copyright protected.
-You need to ask PMC to give me non-commercial permission to Ukrainian translation.
+You need to ask PMC to give me non-commercial permission to Ukrainian translation (that's only language I ask, but anyway you'll have pictures).

 ## Components